 Marrakesh, perhaps known best for its souqs (markets), squares and spices, also has many lush gardens.
 Green spaces have always been an integral part of life in Marrakesh.
 The city’s gardens have also inspired many artists, fashion designers and writers over the years.
 The British writer Osbert Sitwell said Marrakesh “is the ideal African city of water-lawns, cool, pillared palaces and orange groves.”
 Matisse, Delacroix, Yves Saint Laurent, The Beatles, The Rolling Stones and Jean-Paul Getty visited too, finding inspiration and spending long periods in the city.

 Early this morning we visit the Jardin Majorelle, created by the French painter Jacques Majorelle (1886-1962) and later owned by Yves Saint Laurent.
 The garden presents a cacophony of pink bougainvillea, blush-coloured water lilies, and a vast array of cacti.
 The inner walls are painted a vibrant ‘Majorelle’ blue, named after the garden’s founder.
 Majorelle’s art-deco studio houses a Berber Art Museum which displays valuable ceramics, weapons and magnificent jewellery, textiles, carpets, woodwork and other treasures.
 We also, by special invitation, will visit the gardens of Villa Oasis, Yves Saint Laurent’s private home adjoining the Jardin Majorelle.
 The garden was designed by Madison Cox.

 The remain of the day is at leisure.
 (Overnight Marrakesh) B

-Taroundant - 6 nights
+Taroudant - 6 nights